POLICIES & PROCEDURES

 13 – Plagiarism/Cheating on tests

 Students are not to engage or assist in cheating of any kind.
-Teachers may give a zero for any kind of cheating or plagiarism on schoolwork of any kind.
+Teachers may give a zero for any kind of cheating or plagiarism on schoolwork of any kind and require the student to complete an alternative assessment.

-Reading is still the number one skill for success in schooling and students are encouraged to read on a regular basis!
-Don Ross Middle School holds a Reading Block every morning during block 2.
+Don Ross Middle School holds a Reading Block every morning during block 2 in order to promote growth in reading comprehension and literacy.
 Students are expected to come to their second block class with their choice of a novel, non-fiction book, or e-reader and read for a minimum of twenty minutes.

 16 – Reporting Student Learning